freak2geek/continuous-training/tooling/vscode/index.md

 - Install the ["Settings Sync"](extensions.md#settings-sync) extension.

-- Check out the instructions from ["Download the settings"](https://github.com/shanalikhan/code-settings-sync#download-your-settings) section.
-Use "Sync: AdvancedOptions / Sync: Download Settings from Public GIST" instead.
+- Run "Sync: Advanced Options / Sync: Download Settings from Public GIST" command.

 - Use "93e0952f730be165c3752c069352366a" as the Gist ID for the settings.